 The dual prongs of consistency and flexibility provided by ePAS improve safety and permitting in two main ways.
 First, the ability to use familiar terms across sites boosts user adoption.
 This lower barrier to entry for permitting specialists and other stakeholders makes the system easy to use from the jump.

 Second, using ePAS to tie organization-led and site-led terminologies to a master lexicon means that you’re going to get better data quality.
-And that has major benefits for health and safety, permitting processes, and regulatory compliance.
+This has major benefits for health and safety, permitting processes, and regulatory compliance.

 Use Prometheus ePAS to Standardize Terminology Across Sites

 If you are looking for a way to bridge permitting and safety across sites, Prometheus Permitting and Safety can help.
-It makes it so you can find the terms you are looking for easily and navigate the permitting and safety environment of any location.
+It enables you to easily find the terms you are looking for, and navigate the permitting and safety environment of any location.

-To find out more about ePAS and how it works, download our ePAS Assurance and Compliance eBook or check out our Permitting and Safety datasheet.
+To find out more about ePAS and how it works, download our ePAS Mobile datasheet or check out our Permitting and Safety datasheet.

 If you would like to speak to us directly about how Prometheus ePAS can improve your permitting and safety, contact us today.